Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 ### Preparing For The Exam
-For all intents and purposes, the course teaches you what you need to pass the exam.
+For all intents and purposes, the course teaches you what you need know to pass the exam.

 However in saying that, if all you do is the course the exam might be much more difficult than need be.